dbos-inc/dbos-docs/docs/tutorials/workflow-communication-tutorial.md

 #### Events Example

 Events are especially useful for writing interactive workflows that need to communicate information back to their caller.
-For example, in our [shop demo](..), the payments workflow, after validating an order, needs to direct the customer to a secure payments service to handle credit card processing.
+For example, in our [e-commerce demo](https://github.com/dbos-inc/operon-demo-apps/tree/main/e-commerce), the payments workflow, after validating an order, needs to direct the customer to a secure payments service to handle credit card processing.
 To communicate the payments URL to the customer, it uses events.

 After validating an order, the payments workflow emits an event containing a payment link using `setEvent()`: